-- Is this student currently 22?
-If so, they will not be eligible for services through special education during the next school year. - Will this student turn 22 on or before September 1 of next year?
-If so, they will not be eligible for services through special education during the next school year.

-(g) All students graduating under this section must be provided with a summary of academic achievement and functional performance as described in 34 Code of Federal Regulations (CFR), §300.305(e)(3).
+- 1. Is this student currently 22?
+If so, they will not be eligible for services through special education during the next school year. - 2.
+Will this student turn 22 on or before September 1 of next year?
+If so, they will not be eligible for services through special education during the next school year. - (h) All students graduating under this section must be provided with a summary of the student's thenpresent levels of academic achievement and functional performance as described in 34 Code of Federal Regulations (CFR), §300.305(e)(3).
 This summary must consider, as appropriate, the views of the parent and student and written recommendations from adult service agencies on how to assist the student in meeting postsecondary goals.
-An evaluation as required by 34 CFR, §300.305(e)(1), must be included as part of the summary for a student graduating under subsections (b)(3)(A), (B), or (C) or (f)(4)(A), (B), or (C) of this section.
+An evaluation as required by 34 CFR, §300.305(e)(1), must be included as part of the summary for a student graduating under subsections (b)(2)(A), (B), or (C) or (g)(4)(A), (B), or (C) of this section.